 - Prepare For Any Volatility

-It’s important to note that, while there are many advantages of hodling crypto assets, the first step is crucial in attaining these advantages.
-Holding onto your coins on an exchange can be hazardous if a hacker gains control of your system, especially if you have a large portfolio, so obtaining a crypto wallet and putting in the extra yards for security can ease any concerns about criminal interference.
+It’s important to note, while there are many advantages of holding crypto assets, the first step is crucial in attaining these advantages.
+Holding onto your coins on an exchange can be hazardous if a hacker gains control of your system, especially if you have an extensive portfolio, so obtaining a crypto wallet and putting it in the extra yard for security can ease any concerns about criminal interference.

 The Advantages Of Hodl Trading

-Utilised by many crypto whales, hodling is seen as the most fruitful when it comes to crypto’s future.
-With the incoming implementation of Web3 and digital currency growing more popular across the world, a far higher price of crypto assets can easily be envisaged around a decade from now.
+Utilized by many crypto whales, holding is seen as the most fruitful when it comes to crypto’s future.
+With the incoming implementation of Web3 and digital currency growing more popular across the world.
 So long as an investor is confident in their investments, they have every reason to feel secure and unphased by the regular fluctuations that occur in the journey.

-In terms of building a hodl portfolio, many of these investors also choose to trade altcoins as the best way to grow.
-With most investors wary of trading Ethereum or Bitcoin, a small amount of capital is perfect for more speculative trades which can help to build the portfolio and set the investor up for future returns.
+In terms of building a hold portfolio, many of these investors also choose to trade altcoins as the best way to grow.
+With most investors wary of trading Ethereum or Bitcoin, a small amount of capital is perfect for more speculative trades, which can help to build the portfolio and set the investor up for future returns.

 For instance, if Bitcoin is being traded for $20,000 on one exchange but $20,200 on another, then a trader can buy a coin on the former exchange and then sell it at a higher rate on the other.

 There are hundreds of market exchanges out there, which means there are plenty of ways for traders to capitalize on these differentials and build a profit: